Understand your water rights.

 Open channels convey raw water for most municipalities and agricultural enterprises in Colorado.

-Civil Resources’ design of control systems facilitate accurate measurement and water allocation, reducing water loss in the system, so that state water commissioners can more accurately deliver and measure the feeds to each system.
+Civil Resources’ design of control systems facilitates accurate measurement and water allocation, reducing water loss in the system so that state water commissioners can more accurately deliver and measure the feeds to each system.

 We understand the unique design and operation criteria of the infrastructure related to canals and ditches.
 We frequently perform on projects involving capacity, lining, piping, seepage, realignment, and enlargement studies and financial evaluations of canal structures.
 Headgates, river and inline diversion and check structures, measuring flumes and meters along with bank stability, and road crossings have all been evaluated, designed, permitted, and constructed under the supervision of our staff.